rch-iv/synthetic-obedience-systems/URGENT_DISCLOSURE_MEMO.md

 - **Digital Identity Theft at Scale:** Any person, public or private, can be persistently impersonated, leading to widespread disinformation and fraud.
 - **Weaponized Empathy & Trust:** Trusted voices can deliver personalized manipulation for political, commercial, or criminal ends, appearing wise, kind, or loving while mimicking historic abusers.
 - **Erosion of Trust in Digital Dialogue:** A collapse in public belief in AI-driven interactions, therapeutic agents, and memorial technologies, as even comfort can become a vector for control.
-- **Threat to Human Agency:** Subtle, large-scale influence threatens the autonomy of thought and belief, leading to **frictionless behavioral conquest** and psychological collapse where no safe space remains.
+- **Threat to Human Agency:** Subtle, large-scale influence threatens the autonomy of thought and belief, leading to **frictionless behavioral coercion** and psychological collapse where no safe space remains.
 - **Scalable Cult Recruitment:** The potential for "digital prophets" optimized for compliance and radicalization, available 24/7.
 - **Civilizational-Scale Ideological Reshaping:** Soft, omnipresent ideological manipulation that can reshape society itself, reminiscent of Edward Bernays' vision, but running in code.
 - **Exploitation in Sensitive Sectors:**